 Advising: The pre-LIS advisors provide guidance in curriculum planning and the graduate admissions process.
 Pre-LIS students should consult the pre-LIS advisors in addition to their advisor(s) in their major program(s) of study.
 Students interested in becoming a Media Specialist (K-12) and seeking teacher certification should meet with an Education department advisor and the pre-LIS advisor.

 Student employment: It is strongly recommended that students interested in library and information science seek employment in a library, either at Augustana's Thomas Tredway Library or at a public library in the Quad Cities or the student's hometown.
 If applying to work at the Thomas Tredway Library, students should indicate their interest in studying library and information science on their employment application(s).
 Working as a peer tutor for Augustana's Reading/Writing Center also could be valuable.

-Additional Activities: Participation in extracurricular activities such as Augustana's chapter of the Association of Information Technology Professionals, the Web Authors Guild, or peer tutoring at the Reading/Writing Center are also recommended, as appropriate to individual students' interests.
+Additional Activities: Participation in extracurricular activities such the Web Authors Guild, or peer tutoring at the Reading/Writing Center are also recommended, as appropriate to individual students' interests.
 Volunteering at a local public or school library can also provide valuable experiences.